 As a tourist, everything appears foreign to me.
 But likewise, I’m the actual foreigner and I’ll bet I’m equally as interesting to others.

-Aside from myself, even my Malaysian and Indonesian friends, were stumbling in their attempts to communication to Thai people.
 In Thailand, the native tongue is Thai and the secondary tongue is still Thai (not English).
 Not all Thai people speak English or even read it.

-Advice and tricks to dealing with language barriers
+How to deal with language barriers

-Be resourceful and always carry a sense of humor about yourself !
+My number 1 recommendation: Be resourceful and always carry a sense of humor about yourself !

 Everyone finds their own way of communicating across the great divide- from pointing at pictures, attempting to speak while “butchering” the language or accidentally discovering, as my Malaysian friends did, that your taxi driver knows Chinese!